 Typically when you walk into a hotel room, it looks clean.
 But, how clean is it, really?
-The truths are out, dirty hotel rooms, with our list of the grossest places in your hotel room!
+The truths are out, dirty hotel rooms, with our list of items to never touch in your hotel room!

 When you think of how many people stay in a single hotel room, it is no surprise that there are loads of germs, swarming around the entire room.

 Don’t let those germs get the best of you and your vacation.
 No one wants to be sick during a trip!
 Become aware of the germs lurking in your hotel room, and avoid those places like the plague until you can disinfect!

 I don’t mean to ruin future hotel stays for you by sharing just how gross they are, but you should know!
 Additionally, here are some great tips to guarantee booking the cheapest hotel possible!

-Continue reading for more on the grossest places in your hotel room!
+Continue reading for more on items to never touch in your hotel room!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-The TV remote is one of the grossest places in your hotel room.
+The TV remote is one of the top items to never touch in your hotel room.
 Think of your own TV remote at home: you touch it every day, with or without clean hands, touch it after eating with sticky hands, sneeze then touch it, etc. And thats just in your own home!

 Can you imaging that happening with multiple guests, each week!
 It’s no wonder TV remotes are swarmed with germs, as they are rarely cleaned.